brendt/stitcher.io/src/content/mails/stitcher-111.md

 Hi ::subscriber.first_name::

 I don't have the habit of sending two mails per week (usually even less than one per month), but I've just published a blogpost that I really wanted to share with you.
+In case you have a problem with images loading, you can also [check out the web version here](https://stitcher.io/blog/impact-charts).
 I hope it may help some people!

 A little over a year ago, I was sitting in the doctor's office when she told me I had to stop and take a break.
 I was close to burning out, and now was the time to make changes.
 One thing that played a role in getting to that point was the feeling of juggling too many things at once.
 Something I think many people can relate to.